 With the skills taught in our certificate program, in addition to your current medical office work skills, you will have the foundation to work in physicians' offices, hospitals, insurance call centers, outpatient clinics and more in half the time and at minimal cost.
-This is perfect for those students who are on a strict budget.
+This is perfect for those students who are on a strict budget and who already have a degree or work experience in the field and are looking to add to their foundation.